Accessory Dwelling Units

 An Accessory Dwelling Unit (ADU) is a smaller, independent residential dwelling unit located on the same property as a detached single-unit home.
 ADUs can be converted portions of existing homes or additions to new or existing homes (attached ADUs), or they can be new or converted stand-alone accessory structures (detached ADUs).
 These different types are shown in the image.

 ADUs go by many names and are sometimes called granny flats, mother-in-law suites, casitas, or carriage houses.
-As an independent dwelling unit, an ADU has its own living, sleeping, cooking, and bathroom facilities.
+As an independent dwelling unit, an ADU has its own living, sleeping, cooking, and bathroom facilities and is separate from the primary dwelling unit.
 As an accessory dwelling unit, an ADU cannot be sold separately from the primary house on the property, and in Wheat Ridge, the property owner is required to live in either the primary or accessory unit.

 What is allowed in Wheat Ridge?